Chillnam/Alisher_Final_Project_React/README.md

 # React + Vite project deployed on Github pages

-This is a project made by the end of the courses I took for an React Frontend developer in JustCodeAcademy.kz
+This is a project made by the end of the courses I took for an React Frontend developer

 The website is available at https://chillnam.github.io/Alisher_Final_Project_React/